 - Introduction and spread of Emerald Ash Borer throughout Indiana

-- Introduction of Gypsy Moth into Indiana's forest resource
+- Introduction of Spongy Moth into Indiana's forest resource

 - Maintaining Indiana's forest base (the forested land area)